TheRobBrennan/microsoft-parter-network/__study/README.md

 There are several dates I would like to keep in mind:

+- BLITZ: Complete review of materials by EOD Monday, July 6th
 - ALL IN: Complete review of materials by EOD Sunday, July 12th
 - AGGRESSIVE: Complete review of materials by EOD Sunday, July 19th
 - DRIVE IT HOME: Complete review of materials by EOD Sunday, July 26th